Optimal Beamforming for Integrated Sensing and Communication Exploiting Prior Distribution Information: How Many Beams are Needed?: Introduction

 The rest of this paper is organized as follows.
 Section \ref{section_system_model} presents the system model.
 Section \ref{section_sensing_performance} characterizes the multi-target sensing performance via deriving the periodic PCRB.
 Section \ref{section_min_max} formulates and solves the beamforming optimization problem to minimize the maximum (worst-case) periodic PCRB among multiple targets under individual communication user rate constraints.
-Section \ref{section_min_sum} studies the beamforming optimization problem to minimize the sum periodic PCRB under the same user rate constraints.
+Section \ref{section_min_sum} extends the studies to the sum periodic PCRB minimization problem.
 Section \ref{numerical_results} provides numerical results.
 Finally, Section \ref{section_conclusion} concludes this paper.